How to Prepare your eCommerce Site for High Risk Merchant Account Approval

 Many businesses operate in more than one state or in more than one country.
 Please show your Country of Permanent Establishment to ensure your customers have a clear understanding with whom they’re conducting business.

-Please note, the card brands require that this information is shown on at least one of the pages leading to checkout.
-Oftentimes, this requirement is met by displaying the information in the website footer.
+Please note, the card brands require that you show this before checkout.
+The footer is the ideal place to display it.
 High risk merchant account providers look to this aspect of your website as a sign of legitimacy.

 Show Your Customer Service Contact Information